KirillTsarapkin/Job-Application-Helper/README.md

 Applying for jobs can often be a tedious process, especially when it comes to writing cover letters.
 I often find myself reluctant to apply to certain jobs or I end up wasting too much valuable time writing them.
 Therefore, I decided to take my top written cover letter and convert it into an all-purpose cover letter.

-I then proceeded by automating the process of editing and generating a PDF from my LaTeX cover letter with Python, automating the insertion of a job title, the company name, location, etc. I accomplished this by scrapping LinkedIn’s public job postings to extract the respective information.
+I then proceeded by automating the process of editing and generating a PDF from my cover letter written in LaTeX with Python, automating the insertion of a job title, the company name, location, etc. I accomplished this by scrapping LinkedIn’s public job postings to extract the respective information.
 Once the information is extracted, I can edit the LaTeX file and generate its PDF automatically with a single click, furthermore I added a function to save the LinkedIn’s job description as a PDF for future reference.
 The files are saved under their respective names “company name” + “job title”.

 This version of the program requires you to have wkhtmltopdf.exe and “coverletter.tex”  (LaTeX file that you wish to modify)  in the JobHelper.py’s directory.
 You can download wkhtmltopdf.exe by going to https://wkhtmltopdf.org/downloads.html.